Our educators are busy creating new programs

 Kate joined our staff in 2016.
 She has a BS in Environmental Biology/Zoology from Michigan State University and has worked in different areas of environmental science for eight years.
 She served two years as an AmeriCorps volunteer and is trained in Leave No Trace outdoor ethics.
 While stationed with the US Forest Service, Kate assisted with wildlife surveys and fire management efforts in the Monongahela National Forest of West Virginia.

-Theme for 2017: “Healthy Soils are Full of Life”.
+Theme for 2018: “Watersheds: Our Water, Our Home”.
 Winning entries in each age category move onto the State and National competitions for cash prizes.
 Entries may also be featured on our website, events and publications.
 Winners of our local contest move on to complete at State and National Contests, for cash prizes up to $200.

 Our educators can be scheduled for presentations to your students to support this contest at your location or ours.
-Visit our N.E.W.
-Nature Trail and use our outdoor classroom for your program.
+Visit the Missaukee Nature Trail and use our outdoor classroom for your program.
 Programs and materials are available free of charge, thanks to your support of the 2014 Missaukee Conservation District millage.
 Enter this spring, summer or fall.
 Call for details today!

-Educator Resources for “Healthy Soils Are Full of Life” Conservation Poster Contest:
+Educator Resources for “Watersheds: Our Water, Our Home” Conservation Poster Contest:

 Contact us to schedule a program.

 See Program Request page for descriptions on program activities and to submit a request form.